 Last, but not least, walking into our magical reception brought tears to my eyes – literally.
 I may have been somewhat soaked by raindrops, but I love a dreamy setup and the fact that it was all for us was such a moving feeling.
 We did it!

-IF I COULD GIVE OTHER BRIDE’S ONE PIECE OF ADVICE: Enjoy the process…include your other half in the process.
+Enjoy the process… include your other half in the process.

 Bride’s Shoes / Jimmy Choo

 Florist / Fluida Design

 Catering /: Oste Gentiluomo

 Celebrant / Jo Bertolino

 Transport / I Grandi di Toscana